AyrtonB/EL_Hierro/README.md

 The conclusion was that in order to achieve 99.5% renewable penetration, the cheapest system was comprised of a battery with 100 MWh capacity and a power rating of 10 MW, 15x 2.3 MW turbines, and 8000x 3 kW solar panels.
 This came to a total cost of $195M, ca.8x the price of reaching 60% renewable penetration, with $72M for the battery and remaining costs almost evenly split between wind and solar.

 Data Sources:
-* Demand and supply for the current grid was scraped from the Spanish NSO: Red Eléctrica de España
+* Demand and supply for the current grid was sourced from the Spanish NSO: Red Eléctrica de España
 * Frequency data was provided by Rainer Strassburger
 * Solar data was sourced from SunLab
+Wind generation data was sourced from Wunderground

 <br>